Alkalosis is a condition in which the body fluids have excess base (alkali). This is the opposite of excess acid ( acidosis ).

 - Liver disease

-Hypochloremic alkalosis is caused by an extreme lack or loss of chloride, which can occur with prolonged vomiting.
+Hypochloremic alkalosis is caused by an extreme lack or loss of chloride, such as from prolonged vomiting.

 - Confusion (can progress to stupor or coma)